Accenture/mercury/guides/CHAPTER-6.md

 public class MyMainApp extends SpringBootServletInitializer {

     public static void main(String[] args) {
-        AppStarter.main(args);
+        AutoStart.main(args);
         SpringApplication.run(MyMainApp.class, args);
     }

 }
 ```
-We suggest running `AppStarter.main` before the `SpringApplication.run` statement.
+We suggest running `AutoStart.main` before the `SpringApplication.run` statement.
 This would allow the platform-core
 foundation code to load the event-listener functions into memory before Spring Boot starts.

 ## Use the rest-spring library in your application